Smiling person looking out the window from an office inside a city building.

 Save on taxes

 When you file your income taxes, you can use tax-loss harvesting to reduce the amount you would have owed on capital gains.
-If you don't have gains in the same tax year, you can carry forward losses to use in future years.*
+If you don't have realized gains in the same tax year, you can carry forward realized losses to use in future years.*

 Grow your portfolio